 Bradford Writes is always accepting student work completed in first-year composition courses at Pitt-Bradford.
 We are currently releasing two issues per year, with submission deadlines in December for the Fall issue and May for the Spring issue.
-Click below for the Spring 2021 submission form.
-Spring 2021 submissions have been extended through Friday, May 7th.
+Submission forms & instructions for the Fall 2021 are located below.

 Note that your essay does NOT need to be "perfect" to get published!
 There's no such thing as a "perfect" paper, and our editor will work with you to polish and format your work for publication.
 We publish essays based on their intellectual and creative quality, above all.